warnov/AzureDBAutoFirewall/README.md

 |AzureAuthLocation|Name of the Azure Authorization file

 #### Azure Authorization File
 By now, you know that all the magic is done by the Azure Function.
-But, we have to give it privileged access to the subscription to make these firewall rules effective.
-As mentioned before, the operations are made using the [Azure Management Fluent API](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-concepts?view=azure-dotnet).
+As mentioned before, the operations are made using the [Azure Management Fluent API](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-concepts?view=azure-dotnet); so the function needs permissions to read and create resources in your Azure subscription in order to use the Azure Management Libraries for .NET.
+To this end, you need to [create a service principal](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-authenticate?view=azure-dotnet#mgmt-file) and configure your app to run with its credentials to grant this access.
+Service principals provide a way to create a non-interactive account associated with your identity to which you grant only the privileges your app needs to run.
 This API requires a Service Principal (an identity with permissions) to get authenticated and execute operations over the subscription.
 You can create one  (being subscription owner) using the Azure CLI:

     az ad sp create-for-rbac --sdk-auth

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg4NTQwMDU2LC0xOTQ2MTA1NjIyLDEyMT
+eyJoaXN0b3J5IjpbLTIzODk3NDA0NSwtMTk0NjEwNTYyMiwxMj
-Q4ODk2MjAsLTk5OTU4MzAwMSwxMDA2MjI0MjUwLC03NTI1NTQ1
+E0ODg5NjIwLC05OTk1ODMwMDEsMTAwNjIyNDI1MCwtNzUyNTU0
-NDVdfQ==
+NTQ1XX0=
 -->